mrgargsir/HEWP-Excel-Addins/README.md

 3. You need administrator rights

 📦 INSTALLATION:
-1. Extract all files to a folder
+1. Extract all files to a folder (if zip.)
 2. Right-click "Installer.exe"
 3. Choose "Run as administrator"
 4. If Windows shows security warning, click "More info" → "Run anyway"
-5. Enter install key when prompted
+5. Enter install key when prompted (if not already prefilled)
 6. Click Next → Next → Install
 7. Wait for completion (1-2 minutes)